CESNET/etlog/doc/notes.md

 ##### mac\_count

 Collection contains mapping of users and mac addresses, which they used for successful authentication, for every day.
+Each user with more than 2 devices (assuming notebook and smartphone) is inserted.
 Address count and all used mac addreses are also available.

 Timestamp field is populated with artificial data, just to